-The FBB Schools programme is built around our football themed, literacy curriculum which puts a young person’s passion for football at the heart of their education.
-In the 2016/2017 school year, we are delivering 18 FBB Schools programmes to 320 students at schools across London and Wales
+The FBB Schools programme is built around our football themed, project based curriculum which puts a young person’s passion for football at the heart of their education.
+In the 2016/2017 school year, we are delivering 18 FBB Schools programmes to 250 students at schools across London and Wales

 The program works with students in years 6 –10 who are underachieving at school but are passionate about football.
 It uses football as an educational tool to engage and inspire students, and supports them to improve their attendance, behaviour for learning and literacy skills.

 The FBB Schools programme consists of three central elements: